takaniwa/DSNet/README.md

 # DSNet：A Novel Way to Use Atrous Convolutions in Semantic Segmentation
 a novel real-time model in semantic segmentation.
-Paper: PIDNet ([PDF]https://arxiv.org/abs/2406.03702))
+Paper: ([PDF]https://arxiv.org/abs/2406.03702))

 This is the implementation for DSNet.
 This paper was accepted by CVPR 2024 Workshop on Computer Vision in the Wild.
 DSNetV2 is currently under development...
 DSNetV2 will offer a better balance between speed and accuracy, as well as a more comprehensive DSNet family ranging from small to large models.